PeanutStick/Manga-Reader/README.md

 # Manga-Reader
 A manga website reader generator, writen in Bash.
+The website is made with HTML and JS.

 # Usage
 1. Put the mangas in the mangas directory.